rachmorse/fmri_preprocessing/README.md

 - **merge_nuisance_regressors**: Combines multiple nuisance regressors into a single matrix for filtering.

 ## Notes
-- This pipeline does not use global signal regression or smoothing.
-- The script supports parallel processing for efficiency.
-- Dependencies include Nipype, SPM, FSL, and Freesurfer.
+- Dependencies include SPM, FreeSurfer, and FSL.
 - After running this script, to delete intermediate files that are no longer needed, run `erase_intermetiate_files.py`.